 Ardizzone had the pleasure of coaching Petra Hule, the second winningest player in school history.
 Hule was named the National Senior of the Year, the Southeast Regional Senior Player of the Year, and the Southeast Regional Most Improved Player of the Year.
 She also earned All-American First-team and All-ACC honors, and finished the season ranked No. 3 in the nation.

 Ardizzone helped the Seminoles reach new heights in 2020 as the Seminoles reached a program record-high ranking of No. 2 in the country.
 The Seminoles finished the season with a 14-3 record, with seven wins over nationally ranked teams.
 Ardizzone helped coach one of the top doubles pairs in the country, as Hule and Allen were named ITA Doubles All-Americans.

-Florida State began the 2020 season with a victory over No. 14 Washington (4-3) in Hawaii as the Seminoles started the season off 6-0.
-FSU tacked on their second, ranked win when the defeated No. 18 Texas A&M (4-0) in the final match of ITA Kick-Off Weekend to advance to the ITA National Indoor Championships for the second time in program history.
-The Seminoles took down No. 15 UCF (4-3) before heading to Chicago for National Indoors, where the Seminoles would finish with a 2-1 record, including wins over No. 7 Texas (4-3) and No. 22 Georgia Tech (4-2).
+Florida State began the 2020 season with a victory over No. 14 Washington in Hawaii.
+The Seminoles began the season with a 6-0.
+Florida State earned their second win over a ranked team when they defeated No. 18 Texas A&M in the final match of ITA Kick-Off Weekend.
+The Seminoles’ victory over Texas A&M advanced the Seminoles to the ITA National Indoor Championships for the second time in program history.
+The Seminoles defeated No. 15 UCF (4-3) before heading to Chicago for National Indoors, where the Seminoles would finish with a 2-1 record, including wins over No. 7 Texas and No. 22 Georgia Tech.

 Ardizzone went to DePaul from the College of DuPage in Glen Ellyn, Ill. where he was the assistant coach for both men’s and women’s tennis teams.
 Before that, he was the assistant coach at Northwest Missouri State and served as the Director of Nike Tennis Camp in 1998.